BrianKlammer/Dynamic-Memory-Allocator/README.md

-# malloclab
+# Dynamic Memory Allocator
-Carefully read malloclab.pdf in its entirety.
+Implementation of malloc, free, and realloc in mm.c